sublee/subl.ee/docs/resume.md

     {: .note }

 :   Designed and implemented the UI/UX for <cite>VLAAH</cite> by PHP5,
     JavaScript with MooTools, and Python.
 Developed [jDoctest][], which tests JavaScript examples in doc comments, by JavaScript.

 Open Source Experience
 ----------------------

 [torchgpipe][], 2019--
-:   A GPipe implementation in PyTorch.
+:   [GPipe][] for PyTorch.
+GPipe is a scalable pipeline parallelism library for
+    training of a giant model.
     {: .note }

-:   Implemented the library to make [GPipe][] easy to use by deep learning
+:   Implemented the library with handy interface for easy integration by deep
-    researchers.

-    Use Python 3, and PyTorch.
+    learning researchers or engineers.
+Reproduced the benchmarks in the GPipe paper.

 [Hangulize][], 2010--
 :   Automatically transcribes a non-Korean word into Hangul.